DEMCON/plcdoc/examples/docs/plc.rst

    This is a very cool function block!

-   :var_in int SomeInput: Description for SomeInput.
+   :var_in INT SomeInput: Description for SomeInput.
    :IN BOOL OtherInput: About OtherInput.
    :IN_OUT LREAL Buffer:
    :OUT BOOL IsReady: Whether it is ready.